apdev/apdevblog.com/source/_posts/2014-03-21-gruntjs-and-its-plugins.markdown

 but as a standalone module that was so granular that it "only" solved _one_ problem but that perfectly.

-**Don' write plugins that try to solve too many problems at once.**
+**Don't write plugins that try to solve too many problems at once.**

 Write small modules that run in all kind of environments and solve exactly one problem.
 This way, others can use your code - even in scenarios which you